ericrigsb/anchorbot/README.md

 Adjust the image parameter in docker-compose.yml as necessary.

-Copy .env.sample to .env and enter values for Anchor.fm username and password, and Discord bot token (see above regarding application and bot requirement).
+Copy .env.sample to .env and enter values for Anchor.fm username and password; and Discord bot token (see above regarding application and bot requirement) and Discord server role you want to allow to invoke the bot.

 Run `docker-compose up`